WebOfTrust/WOT-terms/howto/create-terms-link-table.md

 ### Demand

 A certain resource needs to be subtitled, explained further, etc. Be sure it has the added value you think it has.
 Ask around.
-Because there'll a hugh effort involved to:
+Because there'll be a hugh effort involved to:

 -  transcribe the resource
 - correct the subtitles by listening carefully what's been said by whom